Accessories Bicycles Parts Specials Tools

 The knot in the bungee cord shortens it so it holds tension.

-To get your foot into the toe clip, place your toe of your shoe on the back of the pedal and push down; or on a recumbent bicycle, pull the back end of the toe clip toward you with the toe of your shoe.
-Get one shoe into its toe clip before you start.
+To get your foot into the toe clip, place your toe of your shoe on the back of the pedal and push down.
+On a recumbent bicycle, pull the back end of the toe clip toward you with the toe of your shoe.
+Again, assuming correct starting technique, get one shoe into its toe clip before you start.
 As you start, slip the other foot into its toe clip.
 If you don't succeed on the first pedal stroke, ride with the pedal upside down until you have built up enough speed to try again.
-You may stop pedaling momentarily to reach down and tighten the toe clip once you get going.
+Except on a fixed-gear bicycle, you may stop pedaling momentarily to reach down and tighten the toe clip once you get going.

-One widesly-recognized problem with toe clips and straps, as well as Power Grips, is discomfort due to the pressure of the strap on the top of the foot.
-The strap also impairs circulation, resulting in evne mroe discomfort in cold weather.
+One widely-recognized problem with toe clips and straps, as well as Power Grips, is discomfort due to the pressure of the strap on the top of the foot.
+The strap also impairs circulation, resulting in even more discomfort in cold weather.
+As noted, adjusting toe straps is hard on a fixed-gear bicycle, because you can't stop turning the pedals.

 Spoke Divider